 This program is designed to be delivered to layperson or professionals within your community(ies).
 This includes, but not limited to:

 Businesses, coalition and community members, correctional facilities, educators, faith groups, government, health care professionals, parents and caregivers, pharmacies, school nurses, senior living facilities, sober living communities, treatment and recovery centers, etc.

 The training course provides the knowledge and information of the role that shame and

 The program is customizable for the professional or layperson audiences.
 The program materials available for download from the Presenter Resource Center include: Presentation Powerpoint with Presenter Notes and Script, attendee leave behind - Quick Reference Sheet(s), Attendee Survey, and Certificate of Completion.

-Successful completion of “The Brain and the Disease of Addiction” is a pre-requisite for being trained to deliver the training.
+Successful completion of “The Brain and the Disease of Addiction” is a prerequisite for being trained to deliver the program.
 This pre-requisite course includes a "Certificate of Completion" delivered upon achievement of 80% minimum passing grade on the final exam.